Enrolling in Overlapping or Back-to-back Classes: Twin Cities, Crookston, Morris, Rochester

 - Students must obtain written (electronic) permission from all instructors involved in order to register for classes that do not meet these travel time requirements.

-- A student that fails to obtain the required approval and consistently arrives late or leaves early may face penalties in a class such as a reduced grade or deducted points for participation..
+- A student who fails to obtain the required approval and consistently arrives late or leaves early may face penalties in a class such as a reduced grade or deducted points for participation, at the discretion of the instructor.

 Reason for Policy